ByteFoundryAU/openwrt-soe/README.md

 Copy from the files/ directory in to the untar'ed openwrt directory.
 Pick the appropriate ones for the platform and the needs of the default config.

+Remember to put some keys in to /etc/dropbear/authorized_keys!

 Wishlist
 --------
 Rather than swapping in new files entirely, it would be great to work out how to just make slight changes to the defaults (via sed or perl oneliners).